ryanmannix1/cornell-data-science-certificate/Supervised Learning Techniques/Classification_Trees/ReadMe.md

-# HR Data Classification Tree
+📄 README: HRData_Classification_Tree.R

+📌 Purpose
-This project uses a classification tree to predict employee performance scores based on mechanical aptitude data.
+This script builds and evaluates a decision tree classifier to predict employee performance scores based on mechanical aptitude using the conditional inference tree algorithm (ctree).
+It provides model accuracy, a confusion matrix, and a visual decision tree.

-## Requirements
-- R (>= 4.0.0)
+📂 Input Data
+File: HRdata4groups.csv
-- partykit package
+Required Columns -

-## Files
-- `HRdata_Classification_Tree.R`: Main analysis script
-- `HRdata4groups.csv`: Input dataset
+PerfScoreID: Ordinal or categorical performance rating (target variable)
+MechanicalApt: Numeric score representing mechanical aptitude (predictor)

+🛠️ Dependencies
+The script requires the following R package:
+library(partykit)  # For building and visualizing conditional inference trees

+Install it if not already available:
+install.packages("partykit")

+🔄 Workflow Overview
+-Data Import & Preparation
+-Loads the HR dataset from CSV
+-Converts PerfScoreID into a categorical variable (factor) for classification
+-Model Training
+-Trains a conditional inference tree using ctree() from the partykit package
+-Predicts performance groupings (PerfScoreID) using MechanicalApt
+-Model Evaluation
+-Calculates accuracy by comparing predicted vs actual performance scores
+-Generates a confusion matrix for detailed classification performance
+-Visualization
+-Plots the decision tree structure using plot(ctout)